 Mark Bouris – @markbouris

 Mark Bouris is one of the most recognisable people on this list.
 Not only is he Executive Chairman of Yellow Brick Road, he is also vastly experienced when it comes to the media.
-In 2009 he hosted the Australian version of ‘The Apprentice’, and hosts ‘The Mark Bouris Show’ and soon-to-be-aired ‘The Mentor’.
+In 2009 he hosted the Australian version of ‘The Apprentice’, and hosts ‘The Mark Bouris Show’ and ‘The Mentor’.

 What we like about Mark’s Twitter account: Mark is opinionated on social media and isn’t afraid to say what he really thinks without mincing his words – which makes him an ideal person to follow if you want to learn more about all things business and finance.
 Our team also appreciates how keen he his to share his learnings to help others better themselves.

 Australian entrepreneur @markbouris was constantly being approached by small business owners for help.

 Ross Gittins, Economics Editor at the Sydney Morning Herald, is another who has a ‘stack’ of financial experience you can ‘bank’ on – he was made a member of the Order of Australia in 2008 and awarded two honorary doctorates for services to journalism due to his work as a commentator on economic theory and policy for over 40 years.
 Ross now focusses on educating year 11 and 12 high school students around Australia and is a firm believer in financial literacy among young people.

 What we like about Ross’ Twitter account: Ross has a large Twitter following of more than 28,000 people and when he’s not tweeting his own articles he is retweeting the works of others – both industry experts and average joes with something insightful to say.